mincho-js/mincho/packages/react/README.md

 ### Static Evaluation

-Static evaluation can resolve CSS-rule candidates when the value is a direct object or array, a mutation-free same-file `const`, or an import that the integration/provider can resolve to deterministic source or a literal payload.
+Static evaluation is compile-time AST and syntax reduction for `css` prop routing, not runtime CSS generation.
+It can resolve CSS-rule candidates when the value is a direct object or array, a mutation-free same-file `const`, or an import that the integration/provider can resolve to deterministic source or a literal payload.
 Supported provider-backed sources include project files, package files, data modules, virtual modules, and static CommonJS shapes when the provider also supplies stable identity metadata.
 Static member paths over those values are supported, including `styles.button`, `styles.button.primary`, `styles["button"]`, `styles["button"].primary`, static computed members such as `styles[variantKey]`, and optional members over proven non-nullish static objects or arrays such as `styles?.button`.

 The practical literal grammar is intentionally small: string, number, boolean, `null`, unary numeric expressions such as `-1`, no-expression template literals such as `` `grid` ``, primitive-only template interpolation, nested object/array literals, static computed object keys, static object/array spreads, and static identifier/member operands inside proven CSS-rule literals.
 Object spreads merge left to right, and later keys win.
 Array spreads inline each static array operand at the spread position.
 Supported values are reconstructed as AST literals and then use the same CSS-rule extraction path as inline `css={{ ... }}`.